Mining in Cornwall and Devon: 20th century and after

 The collapse of the International Tin Council in 1986 was the end for Cornish and Devonian tin mining.
 The most recent mine in Devon to produce tin ore was Hemerdon Mine near Plympton in the 1980s.
 The last Cornish tin mine in production at South Crofty closed in 1998.
 The Hemerdon tungsten and tin mine in south-west Devon re-opened as Drakelands Mine in 2015.

 In 1992, Geevor mine was acquired by Cornwall County Council as a heritage museum, which is now run by Pendeen Community Heritage.
 Both Geevor Tin Mine and Morwellham Quay have been selected as "anchor points" on the European Route of Industrial Heritage.

 The extraction of china clay (kaolin) continues to be of considerable importance: the larger works are in the St Austell district.
 The amount of waste in proportion to kaolin is so great that huge waste mounds were created whose whiteness in the early years means that they can be seen from afar.
 The Eden Project has been developed on the site of a former china clay and tin quarry.
 Extraction of slate and roadstone by quarrying still continues on a reduced scale: it was formerly an important industry, and has been carried on in Cornwall ever since the Middle Ages.
 Several quarries have been productive enough to need their own mineral railways.
-Granite of high quality has been extracted from many Cornish quarries such as De Lank and Porthoustock.
+Granite of high quality has been extracted from many Cornish quarries such as De Lank.
 Some granite has been taken very long distances for use in building.
 There are also some important quarries in Devon, such as Meldon (a source of railway ballast for the Southern Railway) and granite quarries on Dartmoor such as Merrivale.

 In 2017, plans were reported to extract lithium reserves from beneath Cornwall by Cornish Lithium, who had signed agreements to develop potential deposits.

-In April 2019, a British based company, MetAmpère Limited, drilled 6 lithium exploration holes in the UK at a site near St Austell.
+In April 2019, a British-based company, MetAmpère Limited, drilled six lithium exploration holes in the UK at a site near St Austell.
 MetAmpère has successfully extracted lithium from hard rock at a laboratory scale, resulting in plans for a further 20 drill holes.
 In 2021, a new mine was extracting battery-grade lithium carbonate.